chungnho/love-at-first-byte/recipes/baking/cake/carrot_cake.md

 1. Preheat oven to 350°F. Line the bottom of your pan with parchment paper (for ideally 2 small cake pans).
 2. In a large mixing bowl, whisk together the flour, cinnamon, ginger, nutmeg, mixed spice and salt until well combined.
 3. In a separate large mixing bowl, whisk together the vegetable oil, eggs, brown sugar, granulated sugar, and vanilla extract until fully combined.
-4. Add the grated carrots, dessicated coconut and pecans or walnuts into the wet ingredients and mix until well combined.
+4. Add the grated carrots, desiccated coconut and pecans or walnuts into the wet ingredients and mix until well combined.
 5. Pour the wet ingredients into the dry ingredients and mix with a rubber spatula until just combined, making sure not to over mix the batter.
 6. Pour the cake batter evenly between both prepared cake pans.
 7. Bake at 350°F for 30-35 minutes or until the tops of the cakes are set and a toothpick inserted into the center of each one comes out clean.